-virtual function (also known as virtual methods) is a member function that is declared within a base class and is re-defined (overridden) by a derived class.
-When you refer to a derived class object using a pointer or a reference to the base class, you can call a virtual function for that object and execute the derived class's version of the method.
+A virtual function, also known as a virtual method, is a member function declared in a base class that can be overridden by a derived class.
+When a derived class object is accessed through a pointer or reference to the base class, the virtual function ensures that the overridden method in the derived class is executed.